CUBAN CHAIN VS CURB CHAIN:

 1. CHAIN FLUIDITY

-2. CHAIN THICKNESS
+2. CUBAN CHAIN VS CURB CHAIN: THICKNESS

 Chain thickness is important.
 The width of chain links also affects flexibility, with thicker chains being less flexible than thinner chains.
 However, chain thickness is more about style than function.
 A thicker chain will make a more significant statement, while a thinner chain will be more delicate and understated.